 Here at Anderson Trucking Service (ATS), we’ve been helping companies, like yours, move their full-truckload van freight since 1983.
 After nearly 50 years in this space, we know which companies provide enclosed truckload services at the highest level.

-Although we take pride in helping companies secure capacity with confidence and follow through on their customer commitments, we also acknowledge that there are other options out there — and some pretty good ones at that.
+Although we take pride in helping companies secure capacity with confidence and follow through on their customer commitments, we also acknowledge there are other options out there — and some pretty good ones at that.

 So, as you strive to create a transportation network of carriers you can count on, you may want to consider the largest in the business.